simsonraj/fabric-sdk-nestjs/README.md

 Please feel free to enhance or let me know the features that could be added.

 ## Features of the Client SDK!
-The Client SDK is written with Typescript offered by Nest.js which makes it easy to plugin lots of predefined functionalites.
+The Client SDK is written with Typescript offered by Nest.js which makes it easy to plugin lots of predefined functionalities.
 Like the ones mentioned Below.
 For more details about [Nest.js](https://nestjs.com/)
 - Boiler Plate which lets through the requests directly to chaincode, without ever having to make any changes in Client SDK
-- Abstration of the Fabric-client logics from the APIs for better code readability.
+- Abstraction of the Fabric-client logics from the APIs for better code readability.
 Hiding complicated Fabric codes from the user.
-- Standardized Request, Response & Error Formats (Based on the Cloud SDK implemtations like oracle Blockchain APIs , easy to plugin to any app just with API.)
+- Standardized Request, Response & Error Formats (Based on the Cloud SDK implementations like oracle Blockchain APIs , easy to plugin to any app just with API.)
 - Basic Authentication implemented
 - Logger Enabled
 - Changes needed only on configuration files